Certificate authority modes

 UsageMode

-parameter to SHORT_LIVED_CERTIFICATE using the
+parameter to short-lived certificate using the create a CA procedure

 for creating a CA.